-To this end, we propose the collection of data that more comprehensively capture the diversity of potential water-fetching injuries (Table 3).
-This suggested module would benefit from validation by
+To this end, we propose the collection of data that more comprehensively capture the diversity of potential water-fetching injuries (figure 3).
+This suggested module would benefit from validation by experts, for example, using a Delphi method, as well as field testing.
+Once validity is established, these data can determine causeand-effect relationships, long-term consequences of injury and risk management strategies.
+Future research and WaSH monitoring and evaluation should therefore measure the (1) prevalence of water-fetching injuries within a given timeframe (eg, in the past year), (2) injury type, mechanism, bodily location and physical context, and (3) severity and impact of the injury and related symptoms or disability.
+For example, the inclusion of a symptom severity scale, such as the New Injury Severity Score,34 would help reveal the intensity of the pain and fatigue documented across several sites.
+If resources exist, optimal data collection procedures should include a simple physical examination, adequate questioning to capture a subjective history, general health, detail of injury mechanisms and noting clusters of symptoms in different parts of the body.14

-- 388 experts, e.g. using a Delphi method, as well as field-testing.
-Once validity is established, these data can - determine cause-and-effect relationships, long-term consequences of injury, and risk management - 390 strategies.
-Future research and WaSH monitoring and evaluation should therefore measure the 1) - prevalence of water-fetching injuries within a given timeframe (e.g. in the past year), 2) injury type, mechanism, bodily location, and physical context, and 3) severity and impact of the injury and related - 393 symptoms or disability.
-For example, the inclusion of a symptom severity scale, such as the New Injury - 394 Severity Score (NISS)[34], would help reveal the intensity of the pain and fatigue documented across - 395 several sites.
-If resources exist, optimal data collection procedures should include a simple physical - 396 examination, adequate questioning to capture a subjective history, general health, detail of injury - 397 mechanisms, and noting clusters of symptoms in different parts of the body.[12] - 398 Future research should also explore the links between water-fetching injuries and other health - 399 consequences, particularly psychosocial stress.
-While the association between stress and water - 400 insecurity has been increasingly well documented,[35] we suggest that other contributors to this stress - 401 may include persistent pain, fear of re-injury or fear of further conflict or violence.[4,36] Stress and fear of - 402 injury can also contribute to fatigue, a common symptom attributed to water-fetching in these data and - 403 elsewhere.[15]
-Both stress and fatigue are associated with pain intensity,[37] a key symptom of physical - 404 injury.
+Future research should also explore the links between water-fetching injuries and other health consequences, particularly psychosocial stress.
+While the association between stress and water insecurity has been increasingly well documented,35 we suggest that other contributors to this stress may include persistent pain, fear of re-in-jury or fear of further conflict or violence.^{4 36} Stress and fear of injury can also contribute to fatigue, a common symptom attributed to water fetching in these data and elsewhere.15 Both stress and fatigue are associated with pain intensity,37 a key symptom of physical injury.